Jake-Lahoff/Jake-Lahoff.github.io/final_project/index.md

 The first step was to gather population data.
 I used tidycensus through Rstudio to collect this data from the American Community Survey.

+Houston is located in Harris County, Texas, so this is the target for data collection.

+Data was collected from 2016 and 2018, to quantify change for the hurricane that occured in 2017.

+The data collected was then transformed into WGS 84, and stored as a geojson file to be used through Qgis.